Howtoo Logo

 ✅ After Repair

-• You may need to reset clock, radio presets, and auto-up/down window functions after battery disconnect.
+• ✅ Reset clock, radio presets, and auto window functions if needed after battery disconnect.

 💰 DIY vs Shop Cost